 I’m sure my delight in enjoying thunder storms (when safely inside) comes from my childhood.
 “The angels are having a bowling party!” was what we were told growing up each time the booms began and I can still conjure the childhood vision I held of that event high in the sky.

 It was one such day up at our cottage when I first made these banana muffins.
 The recipe was given to me by an old friend and is perfect for summer mornings because it is so quick and easy to mix up.

-These banana muffins aren’t as sticky as some banana muffins and the texture is more cake-like.
+These brown sugar banana muffins aren’t as sticky as some banana muffins and the texture is more cake-like.
 The secret ingredient is ground coffee and it gives the muffins a mild and delicious java taste.

 Tip: The recipe could easily handle add-ins – ½ cup walnut pieces or chocolate chips.